whosaner/byod/README.txt

 3. The above design is memory intensive, since everything is stored in memory.
 This might cause problems when the data in the file grows large (> MBS).
 IN such scenarios,we can stream the data in real time, rather than storing the entire data in memory.

 Assumptions :
 1. The data passed in the REQUEST body of the POST method should always be in the form of a Json Map. for instance {"key":"value"} .
-It can be of type array like [{"key":"value"}]
+It cannot be of type array like [{"key":"value"}]